EdwinVW/dapr-workshop/Assignment07/step-by-step.md

    }
    ```

+> Because the `_fineCalculatorLicenseKey` field is static, this code will execute only once.
+This is not a best practice, but fine for this sample app.

 Now you're ready to test the application.

 ## Step 4: Test the application

 You're going to start all the services now.
 You specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use these config files:

-1. Make sure no services from previous tests are running (close the command-shell windows).
+1. Make sure no services from previous tests are running (close the terminal windows).

 1. If you have executed assignment 3 and the RabbitMQ container is not yet running, start it by entering the following command: